Where is Matt Hancock and is he going on I’m a Celebrity?

 Former health secretary’s decision to fly off to the jungle this year has been met with widespread backlash

 Matt Hancock has arrived in Australia ahead of his appearance on I’m a Celebrity...
-Get Me Out of Here!, but he’s not expected to be going in on day one with the initial batch of 10 stars.
+Get Me Out of Here!, but he didn’t go in on day one with the initial batch of 10 stars.

 The former health secretary will take part in the forthcoming series of the ITV reality show as a “bombshell” contestant, arriving once the show has already started and the original line-up of contestants have settled into jungle life.

+During Sunday (6 November) night’s opening episode, Ant and Dec joked that while the bombshell contestants wouldn’t be arriving in the first episode, they would be rolling out the “Matt” for them when they did.

-It is not yet known which day he is joining the other campmates, but this article will be updated with that information as soon as it is available.
+According to reports, Hancock is due to enter the jungle later this week, although a specific day has not been announced.
+This article will be updated with that information as soon as it is available.

 His decision to join the show has been met with widespread criticism, with the MP immediately having the Tory whip revoked and prime minister Rishi Sunak sharing his disapproval.